plankobostjan/Termux-ytdl/README.md

 -o /data/data/com.termux/files/home/storage/shared/Youtube/video/%(title)s.%(ext)s
 -f "best[height<=1080]"
 ```
-The *[height<=1080]* tells youtube-dl to download the best quality version up to 480px in width.
-You can change to 240, 360, 720 or 1080, etc. to suit your needs/bandwidth restrictions.
+The *[height<=1080]* tells youtube-dl to download the best quality version up to 1080px in width.
+You can change it to 240, 360, 420, 720, etc. to suit your needs/bandwidth restrictions.

 We then save the file with Ctrl+O ("Volume-down"+O) and close nano with Ctrl+X ("Vol-down"+X).